kobylynskyi/graphql-java-codegen/docs/codegen-options.md

 ### Option `graphqlSchemas`

-When exact paths to GraphQL schemas are too cumbersome to provide in the `graphqlSchemaPaths`, use the `<graphqlSchemas></graphqlSchemas>` block.
+When exact paths to GraphQL schemas are too cumbersome to provide in the `graphqlSchemaPaths`, use the `graphqlSchemas` block.
 The parameters inside that block are the following:

 | Key inside `graphqlSchemas` | Data Type    | Default value      | Description |